Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 and fees, and writing the program.
 To learn more about the differences, check out this guide.

-UTI’s CNC Machining Technology program, which is offered at the NASCAR Technical Institute campus in Mooresville, NC, is designed to provide the hands-on training and high-tech skills needed to prepare for a career as a CNC machinist.
+UTI’s CNC Machining Technology program, which is offered at the NASCAR Technical Institute campus in Mooresville, North Carolina, is designed to provide the hands-on training and high-tech skills needed to prepare for a career as a CNC machinist.

 While training, students use industry-preferred tools and technologies from companies such as Mastercam, Mitsubishi Materials and Mitee-Bite Products LLC.
 This gives them hands-on experience as they practice what they learn in class.

-Graduates of UTI’s program have gone on to accomplish incredible things in their careers, from working in manufacturing to even building racing engines for NASCAR!
+Graduates of NASCAR Tech’s program have gone on to accomplish incredible things in their careers, from working in manufacturing to even building racing engines for NASCAR!24

 Craig Brown is an example of a graduate who used his CNC training to build a career in the manufacturing industry.
 Find out how he went from NASCAR Tech grad to becoming a CNC machinist for Carolina Precision Manufacturing: